JWalshe86/Nags-With-Notions/README.md

 Images were compressed on TinyPNG <https://tinypng.com/>

-The layout of the Readme page was taken from davidcalikes <https://github.com/davidcalikes/portfolio-project-one/blob/main/README>
+The layout of the Readme page was taken from davidcalikes <https://github.com/davidcalikes/portfolio-project-one/blob/main/README> and Kera Cudmore "Creating your first readme" https://youtu.be/XbYJ4VlhSnY

 Template for reviews section from fellow student Roisin O'Connell <https://github.com/roc-11/max-rehab>